avvo/docker-elixir/README.md

 1. Clone this repo
 2. Edit the Dockerfile you want to update
+3. Keep the primary version number of the image in sync with the Elixir version.
+So tag '1.5.1' should be Elixir version 1.5.1.
+Any changes to the dockerfile that are not elixir version related should increase the letter version.
 4. Build and push an image with a version tag:
 ```
 cd elixir-circleci